ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-openplugin
 ------------------------
-This extension contains metadata for OpenPlugin. x-openplugin includes fields such as marketplace data, contact information, test document urls, etc.
+OpenPlugin is an extension to hold metadata such as marketplace data, contact information, test document urls, etc.

 Example: